AshmitDasXD/eValidateMail/README.md

 * [EmailValidation.io](https://emailvalidation.io/) - EmailValidation.io is a awesome email validator API.
 * [HTML](https://en.wikipedia.org/wiki/HTML) - I used HTML in eValidateMail to make CSS and JS file work in the website and also to make a skeleton of the website.
 * [CSS](https://en.wikipedia.org/wiki/CSS) - I used CSS for adding awesome and attractive designs to our website.
-* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - I used JavaScript to make eValidateMail work perfect.
+* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - I used JavaScript to make eValidateMail work logically perfect.

 ## Contributing